 We've all been there before.
-Lots of folks experience some type of indigestion, heartburn, or acid reflux after eating obviously dangerous, cheesy, greasy foods like nachos, chile, or anything deep fried.
-For some of us, however, indigestion is a daily grind, no matter how healthily we eat.
+Many people experience some type of indigestion, heartburn, or acid reflux after eating obviously dangerous, cheesy, greasy foods like nachos, chili, or anything deep fried.
+For some of us, however, indigestion is a daily grind—no matter how healthily we eat.

-Anyone who has experienced these symptoms (pretty much everybody) knows that it's not only painful and annoying, but can cause potential health risks down the road.
+Anyone who has experienced these symptoms (and that's most of us) knows that it's not only painful and annoying, but can cause potential health risks down the road.
 Medication for acid reflux and heartburn is being prescribed at an all-time high, with the number of prescriptions rising every day.

-I'm not an expert, and there may be no concrete answer, but I'm going share with you some of the things that cause me the symptoms I'm talking about.
-Below, you'll find a list of healthy foods that can be hard to digest.
-Some of the foods on this list are very unlikely suspects because they are healthy and natural, but I know for a fact due to my own experiences that they are to blame for one or all of these conditions.
+I'm not an expert—and there may be no concrete answer—but I'm going share with you some of the foods that cause me these kinds of symptoms.
+Below, you'll find a list of healthy foods that can be hard to digest (I've thrown in one activity on the list, too).
+Some of the foods on this list are very unlikely suspects because they are healthy and natural; but I know for a fact, based on my own experience, that they are problematic for me.

 Why Do I Get Heartburn and Indigestion?

 When you swallow, the food is supposed to follow a certain path down your esophagus and into your stomach.
 A valve opens to allow the food to pass into your stomach.
 This valve should close once the food has passed.
 If this valve does not work properly, it may allow some stomach acid to enter your esophagus.
 This is called acid reflux, which can be painful.
 Acid reflux is synonymous with heartburn.

 Indigestion is often a sign of an underlying problem, such as gastro-esophageal reflux disease (GERD), ulcers, or gallbladder disease, rather than a condition of its own.